studerw/td-ameritrade-client/README.md

 The client only requires a username and password.
 The actual call to TDA, though, also requires a `source` and `version`.
 Because I have not seen these change, they are hardcoded, as are all other properties, in the `src/main/resources/com/studerw/tda/tda-api.properties` file.
-You can change these
+You can change these there if needed, and rebuild as they are included in the output jar.

+## TODO

+* Add a section here in README to describe how TDA expects certain strings for Option and equity orders, etc.
+  - link to the new API docs where appropriate
+  - Clean and post javadoc, import to Sonatype first.